Frequently Asked Questions

 Is there an alternate list for classes at DCN?

 You can typically start within three to six months of your application, as DCN provides many start dates throughout the year; however in the cases that a cohort does fill up, an alternate list will be created.
-Contact the Admissions Department (or Online Admissions Representative for online programs) to find out the status of the start date in which you’re interested.
+Contact the Admissions Department (or Online Admissions Advisor for online programs) to find out the status of the start date in which you’re interested.

 Can I work while in school?